renato-rudnicki/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 ## Machine Learning Pipeline

-This environment is set up for interactive coding and experimentations.
-After the project is up, the vertex workbench is deployed from service catalog and The datascientis can use it to write their code including any experiments, data processing code and pipeline components.
-In addition, a cloud storage bucket is deployed to use as the storage for our operations.
-Optionally a composer environment is which will later be used to schedule the pipeline run on intervals.

 For our pipeline which trains and deploys a model on the [census income dataset](https://archive.ics.uci.edu/dataset/20/census+income), we use a notebook in the dev workbench to create our pipeline components, put them together into a pipeline and do a dry run of the pipeline to make sure there are no issues.
 You can access the repository [here](./assets/Vertexpipeline/).